-Exercise and Wellness Activities
+Exercise and wellness activities

 According to the Centers for Disease Control and Prevention, "as an older adult, regular physical activity is one of the most important things you can do for your health.
 It can prevent many of the health problems that seem to come with age.
 It also helps your muscles grow stronger so you can keep doing your day-to-day activities without becoming dependent on others."
-18 counterparts with one exception.
-Lesbians (36%) are significantly more likely than bisexual women (23%) to have had a blood stool test, though this difference is accounted

-The majority of LGBT older adult participants (82%) engage in moderate activities on a weekly basis (e.g. brisk-walking, vacuuming) that cause some increase in respiratory and heart rates, while just over half (51%) engage regularly in vigorous activities meditation and photography.
+18 tivities on a weekly basis (e.g. brisk walking, vacuuming) that cause some increase in respiratory and heart rates, while just over half (51%) engage regularly in vigorous activities the past three years.
+Older lesbians and gay older men do not differ identifiably in their health screening behaviors from their bisexual counterparts with one exception.
+Lesbi-